 The Employer shall not discharge, suspend or discipline any employee without just cause.
-At an investigatory (due process) meeting when discipline is a possibility, the Employee may request one of the following individuals to be present: the Union President, Chief Steward or Site Steward.
+At an investigatory (due process) meeting when discipline is a possibility, the Employee may request two of the following individuals to be present: the representative from Council 25, Union President, Chief Steward, Site Steward (or designee).
 If a meeting is scheduled to issue a disciplinary action, the employee shall have the right to union representation.
 The immediate supervisor shall inform the employee in advance that the meeting shall be for disciplinary action.
 The employee and Union President must receive a copy of any disciplinary action.
 In imposing any sanction on a current charge, the Employer will not take into account any prior infraction which occurred more than twenty-four (24) months previous to the date of the occurrence of the event on which the current charge is based.

-The College and Union agree that suspension and discharge grievances shall be positioned at Step 4 and written reprimand grievances at Step 2.
+The College and Union agree that suspension and discharge grievances shall be positioned at Step 4 and written reprimand grievances at Step 3.